iam-Akshat/capstone-game/README.md

 > A luck based game made with Phaser 3.

-Player has to collect points in order to complete the game,the points are randomly given.
+Use the arrow keys to move the player Up, Down, Left and Right.
+Collect all the hearts in order to complete the game, But thats not all, everytime you collect a heart, you get transported to some place else.

 ## Screenshot
 ![Screenshot](./ss1.png)